Rajma masala, a thick & rich vegan red kidney bean curry from Northern India and Pakistan featuring beans in a generously spiced gravy.

 - Pour in the tomato passata and the 100ml of bean cooking liquid.

-- Season generously with salt and add a pinch of sugar.
+- Season with the salt and sugar to taste.

 - Stir and add the beans, reduce to low and simmer for 20 minutes.

 - Crush some of the beans on the side of the pan with the back of a fork before serving.

 Amount Per Serving: Calories: 250Total Fat: 9gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 1mgSodium: 314mgCarbohydrates: 36gFiber: 9gSugar: 8gProtein: 10g

 Calorific details are provided by a third-party application and are to be used as indicative figures only.